 - The academic administration and Information Technology Services are working to help faculty use online platforms effectively to provide online courses and prevent disruption of the course of study.

-- Student employees are not permitted to work remotely.
+- Student employees who live in California may work remotely with approval of their supervisors.
 If you have any questions about student employment, please contact firstname.lastname@example.org.

 - All in-person university-sponsored events and activities are postponed or canceled until further notice.

 - All individual and group campus tours are canceled until further notice.

 - To enable social distancing, we are implementing a Temporary Emergency Situation Teleworking period for faculty and staff.
 This went into effect on March 17 and will continue until further notice.
 This does not apply to employees whose area head has determined that they need to continue to work on campus.
 As a reminder, employees who need to continue to work on campus should practice healthy hygiene and social distancing per CDC recommendations.
 For those who will be able to work remotely, employees need to communicate to their direct supervisor if they have the equipment needed to work remotely.
 Each area head will need to communicate with their staff if they are expected to work on campus or remotely.
 Each staff member will need to complete the Temporary Emergency Situation Teleworking Agreement, which has been sent to all staff via email, prior to starting to work remotely.
 Please send the completed forms to HR through interoffice mail or email to email@example.com.

 - Please continue to follow all the CDC recommended guidelines including frequent hand washing and social distancing.

 - University-sponsored travel will be restricted to essential travel only, and everyone will be required to monitor both State Department travel advisories and news about all affected areas before traveling.
 Faculty and staff will need to inform the academic deans or area head/supervisor, respectively, about their personal travel plans as well.

 - As previously communicated, faculty and staff who are not feeling well are to remain home and communicate directly with their supervisor.